Oklahoma runestones: Heavener Runestone

 Archaeologist Ken Feder notes that unlike the situation in eastern Canada where evidence has been found that proves a Norse presence, nothing similar has been found anywhere near Heavener or even in the Midwestern United States.
 He suggests that "It is unlikely that the Norse would get significantly more fastidious about leaving any evidence behind of their presence in Oklahoma."

-Archaeologist Lyle Tompsen in a 2007 Masters Thesis for the University of Leicester (published in ESOP 29 2011:5-43) examined the runestone and noted:
+Archaeologist Lyle Tompsen, in a 2007 master's thesis for the University of Leicester (published in ESOP 29 2011:5-43), examined the runestone and noted: